siddshukla/SiddharthPortfolio/README.md

 - **🌙 Dual Theme Support**: Seamless dark/light mode with system preference detection
 - **📱 Mobile-First**: Responsive design that works beautifully on all devices
 - **♿ Accessibility**: WCAG compliant with semantic HTML and proper ARIA labels
-- **🔧 Developer Experience**: Clean code architecture with TypeScript and ESLint
+- **🔧 Developer Experience**: Clean code architecture with modern JavaScript and ESLint

 ---